gitlabform/gitlabform/docs/contrib/implementation_design.md

 It should be applied for new features which manage 0-N entities of some kind under a group or a project.
 See `BadgesProcessor` as an example how to use it.

-Since v2.10.0 we have a similar solution for features where you manage a single entity - `SingleEntityProcessor` class.
-See `ProjectPushRulesProcessor` as an example how to use it.

 #### Usage

 If you want to **add/change/fix things under an existing config section** then most likely you will need to update